 Understanding and Treating Varicocele Using the Most Effective Methods

 Conditions that adversely affect fertility are never easy to deal with.
 Varicocele is a disease involving the enlargement of the veins present in the scrotum, which usually affects the left side.
-It is pretty prevalent, as more than 15% of men have it.
+It is prevalent, as more than 15% of men have it.

 If you experience sharp discomfort or a sharp pain in your left testicle, or you have discomfort or pain that gets worse as the day progresses, as you stand up or as you perform various physically demanding activities, you might be suffering from varicocele.

 The disease is also a common cause of low sperm production or decreased sperm quality.
 As a result, it can greatly impact fertility.
 Additionally, primary infertility can make the risk of developing varicocele almost three times higher.
 In developing individuals, varicoceles can also lead to the failed development or shrinkage of the testicles.

 Typically, the treatment of varicocele can be done through a venogram and an additional intervention such as a Gonadal Vein Embolization.
 At MIVA Medical, we employ this treatment because it is a minimal risk and minimally invasive method that has a remarkably high (over 90%) rate of success.
 Even the other 10% can still experience some level of relief, though additional treatments might be needed.

 Compared to the treatments used by urologists – which are better known in the mainstream – the use of a venogram and Gonadal Vein Embolization is considered much safer and more effective, although no significant difference in success rates was observed.

 The Steps for Using a Venogram with Intervention